dijasila/GPAW/doc/documentation/xc/libvdwxc.rst

 `Install <http://libvdwxc.readthedocs.io>`_ libvdwxc,
 making sure that its dependencies FFTW3 and
 FFTW3-MPI are available on the system.
-For truly large systems, you may install PFFT to achieve better scalability, but FFTW3-MPI may well be more efficient except for very large systems.
+For truly large systems, you may install PFFT to achieve better scalability.
+For realistically-sized systems, FFTW3-MPI is efficient and might be a bit faster than PFFT.

-Currently there is no stable libvdwxc release yet.
-Clone the project from git and install manually.

-Run a calculation as follows:
+Run a calculation by specifying backend, like {'name':'BEEF-vdW', 'backend':'libvdwxc'}, as in this example:

 .. literalinclude:: libvdwxc-example.py